General Application Requirements

 Application Process

-The Admission Committee will review and compile completed applications thoroughly, and will consider academic achievement, difficulty of curriculum, standardized test scores, personal statement/essay, letters of recommendation, and extracurricular or work involvements.
+The Admission Committee will review and compile completed applications thoroughly and will consider academic achievement, difficulty of curriculum, standardized test scores (if applicable), personal statement/essay, letters of recommendation, and extracurricular or work involvements.
 Graduate applicants must show evidence of achieving the equivalent of a bachelor's degree in the United States.
-Final admission decision will be rendered by the program director of a student's intended degree of study.
+Final admission decisions will be rendered by the program director of a student's intended degree of study.

 Application Type:

-• International applicants are any student applicant who does not hold U.S. Citizenship nor permanent resident student status.
+- International applicants are defined as an individual who does not hold U.S. Citizenship nor permanent resident status.

 International Applicants must submit material in addition to what is required above:

-• Students must submit official transcripts in original language with English language translation/evaluation (if applicable).
-All students are required to submit a course-by-course evaluation of courses taken at the post-secondary level outside of the United States from a NACES approved evaluation service.
-Students applying to Nursing and Education must use the World Education Service (WES) evaluation services.
-This may be waived under the direction of the international admission office.
+- Students must submit official transcripts in their original language with English language translation/evaluation (if applicable).
+Students applying to Nursing and Education must use a NACES approved agency such as World Education Service (WES) evaluation services.
+This may be waived under the direction of the Office of Graduate Admission.

-• Official copy of TOEFL, or IELTS if English is not the student's native language; students may also provide evidence of English proficiency from one of our approved language partners.
-GRE or GMAT may be used in lieu of TOEFL or IELTS.
+- Official copy of TOEFL, IELTS or Pearson PTE if English is not the student's native language; students may also provide evidence of English proficiency from one of our approved language partners.
+If an applicant has completed at least one year at a higher education institution within a recognized English speaking country they may request the English language proficiency exam requirement be waived.
+This is at the discretion of the Office of Graduate Admissions.

-• All applicants seeking an F-1 student visa or on a valid international visa are required to submit a Saint Peter's University Statement of Financial Support with proof of funding.
-Contact the Office of Admission for more information.
+- All applicants seeking an F-1 student visa or on a valid international visa are required to submit a Saint Peter's University Statement of Financial Support with proof of funding.
+Contact the Center for Global Learning for more information at iss@saintpeters.edu.

 Additional Information about evaluating International Applications: